lexandro/dockery/README.md

 - add tag list to the image details
 - add paging to the tables/lists
 - add image deletion to the image list view
-- add group selection with checkbox to the image list view for multi-actions (delete, etc..)
 - add image pulling to the image list view
 - redesign host information page...drastically :)